Application to Enrolment

-- Where a student discontinues a program without completing or graduating and instead enrols into another FedUni program that contains the same courses/subjects with the same course/subject codes as those for which the student has already received credit
+- Where a student discontinues a program without completing or graduating and instead enrols into another Federation University program that contains the same courses/subjects with the same course/subject codes as those for which the student has already received credit

 - Where block credit is awarded on the basis of completed qualification as a whole

-- It is strongly recommended that students apply for credit at the same time that they apply for admission to a program or, at the latest, by the end of the first teaching period.
+- Students must apply for credit at the same time that they apply for admission to a program.
+NOTE: Students who are awaiting course/unit grades to be finalised must supply evidence of this, including any assessment results received for those pending courses/units, with their application.
+Finalised results from those pending courses/units must then be provided to email@example.com within five working days of receiving the finalised results.
 Failure to provide all relevant qualifications held at the time of application for which credit would be eligible may constitute a material omission and may result in withdrawal of the offer.

-- Students may apply for subjects/courses in which they have already enrolled in their first teaching period.
-Credit applications (including all documentation specified on the application form) must be submitted before the end of Week 2, enabling processing before census date in order to avoid:
+- Credit applications (including all documentation specified on the application form) must be submitted before the end of Week 2, enabling processing before census date in order to avoid:

 - incurring financial liability for subjects/courses enrolled in for which credit is subsequently received and from which the student wishes to drop their subject/course enrolment, noting that students are liable for all fees associated with their course enrolments after the relevant census date.